ramandagar/ecommerce-react-site/README.md

 # Ecommerce Website
-This is an ecommerce site.
+This is an e-commerce site.
 The purpose of this project was to learn React.js and deploy a site for the first time.

 https://ecommerce-site-by-ben.netlify.app/